The effects of social distancing policies on children’s language development, sleep and executive functions.

 Who is conducting this research?

-The team comprises five experts in the key areas investigated in this project:
+The UK team comprises five experts in the key areas investigated in this project:

 Dr Nayeli Gonzalez-Gomez (Oxford Brookes University)